Fowler Museum of Cultural History, UCLA

-At the opening in Santa Barbara, the chancellor of UCSB and his wife attended the event, which included many cultural ceremonies, dancers and musicians representing all different cultures from around the world.
-The University Art Museum had over 7,000 viewers with adjunct projects coordinated with the UCSB Multicultural Center, Women’s Center and Girls Inc. of Santa Barbara/ TRIBE teen program, who created their own Teen boxes.
+At the opening in Santa Barbara, the Chancellor of UCSB, Henry T. Yang and his wife Dilling Yang attended the event, which included many cultural ceremonies, dancers and musicians representing all different cultures from around the world.
+The University Art Museum had over 7,000 viewers with adjunct projects coordinated with the UCSB Multicultural Center, Women’s Center and Girls Inc. of Santa Barbara, as well as the TRIBE teen program.

-A guard at the WBB retrospective at the UCLA Fowler Museum was so inspired by the exhibition, he felt compelled to write a poem about the exhibition.
+A guard at the WBB retrospective at the UCLA Fowler Museum was so inspired by the exhibition, he felt compelled to write this poem about the exhibition: